vstinner/misc/cpython/pep-core_dev_process.rst

 Once the mentor or another core developer consider that the contributor is mature enough to be promoted, a vote is organized on the python-committers mailing list.
-The contributor skills and contributions should be listed.
+Contributor skills and contributions should be listed.
 Usually, any negative vote becomes a veto which blocks the promotion.

 While a few votes were negative in the past, I hope that this new formalized process would make the vote more natural and limit the "risk" of negative votes.

 Requirements to become a core developer: